temnoregg/hostel/readme.txt

 == Changelog ==

+= Version 0.8.1 =
+- Changed the booking form design to avoid styling issues

 = Version 0.8 =
 - Reworked all forms to work only with Ajax.
 This will let you use multiple
 - Removed the requirement and setting for booking form URL.
 This is no longer needed